-Some states (all except NSW) publish fire related 'incidents' which may or may not be related to a Warning.
+Fire related 'incidents' may or may not relate to a Warning.
 Types of incidents include:

 These are areas which have previously been burnt by fire.